bodkan/ku-introgression2024/README.md

 ### Introduction

-You managed to sequence a bunch more Eurasian genomes (100 of diploid individuals) and are interested in double-checking the time of Neanderthal introgression into the ancestors of all Eurasians that's in the literature.
+_You sequenced 100 diploid genomes from a Eurasian population and are interested in estimating the time of Neanderthal introgression into the ancestors of this population.
+The literature suggests that the introgression happened around 55 thousand years ago -- does this also apply to the population that you sequenced?

 To be able to do this, you ran an inference software which gives you the exact coordinates of Neanderthal DNA tracts present in every Eurasian genome that you sequenced.
 This of course means that you also know the lengths of each of those tracts.

-You the distribution of the Neanderthal tract lengths in your population to estimate the time of Neanderthal introgression!
+Use the distribution of the Neanderthal tract lengths in your population to estimate the time of Neanderthal introgression!_

 ### Moving over to R